adz624/visionbundles/README.md

 }
 ```

-Once you choice upload assets to CDN, deploy task will not upload assets file on your web server, cause web doesn't need. more details about cdn configuration, please visit: https://github.com/rumblelabs/asset_sync
+Once you choose upload assets to CDN, deploy task will NOT upload asset files to your web server, because web dose not need it.
+For more details about CDN configuration, please visit: https://github.com/rumblelabs/asset_sync

 Source: https://github.com/afunction/visionbundles/blob/master/lib/visionbundles/recipes/fast_assets.rb